lakshitcodes/deep-learning-lab/README.md

 - Experimenting with different activation functions, weight initialization, and optimizers
 - Fine-tuning models and comparing with pretrained networks like ResNet-18

+## Experiment 4: Recurrent Neural Networks (RNNs) for Text Generation

+**Objective**:
+In this experiment, we implemented **Recurrent Neural Networks (RNNs)** using LSTM layers to generate text based on a given corpus of poems.
+We explored the following:
+1. Text tokenization and normalization techniques
+2. One-hot encoding for sequence modeling
+3. Training a deep learning model with different hyperparameters

+Additionally, we evaluated the model's ability to generate coherent text sequences and experimented with different sampling strategies for text generation.

+**Key Concepts**:
+- Preprocessing text data for sequence modeling
+- Training an LSTM-based text generation model
+- Experimenting with different hyperparameters
+- Evaluating model performance and generating text samples